jonathanmeaney-lmk/globale_store/README.md

 1. Go to back to the S3 bucket for the project and in it create a new folder called 'media'
 2. Inside the media folder, click 'Upload' and then 'Add Files'.
 Add the relevant images from the project's media folder (download from Github repo) and click 'Open'.
 3. Before clicking 'Upload', select 'Grant Public Read Access' in the 'Predefined ACLs' section.
-Then click 'Upload'
+Then click 'Upload'.

 ### <u>**Final steps**</u>